What is the Pupil Premium?

 - improved skills in literacy and numeracy in preparation for the next phase in pupils' learning

 - wider participation in clubs, off-site activities and residential visits

-- Ofsted noted in our inspection - June 2013, that pupils having access to the pupil premium make the same good progress as with all other pupils in the school
+- Ofsted noted in our inspection - June 2013, that pupils having access to the pupil premium make the same good rates of progress as other pupils in the school